Introduction

 $ openstack volume delete 58230433-086f-4ff2-99ac-8c3e0f5520c2

-At least, the following command can be run to delete effectively the VM:
+At last, the following command can be run to delete effectively the VM:

 .. code-block:: console